zzdtravel

 Museo degli Innocenti

-Museo degli Innocenti-September 2024
+Museo degli Innocenti-November 2024

 Shortly after its founding in 1421, Brunelleschi designed the loggia for Florence's Ospedale degli Innocenti, a foundling hospital and Europe's first orphanage, built by the wealthy silk-weavers' guild to care for unwanted children.
 Inside, a highly emotive, state-of-the-art museum explores its history, climaxing with a sensational collection of frescoes and artworks that once decorated the hospital and a stunning rooftop-cafe terrace (fab city views).
 Brunelleschi's use of rounded arches and Roman capitals marks it as arguably the first building of the Renaissance.